Frameworks with coordinated edge motions: Coordinated frameworks and rigidity

 where each $p(i)$ is considered a $2$-dimensional row vector.
+The rank of this matrix is $6$ and hence $(K_4,c,p,r)$ is infinitesimally rigid.

-The row rank of such a matrix is clearly at most 6.
-For a 2-dimensional framework on four vertices with $k=2$ to be rigid, we would require a column rank of 7. \end{example}
+Note that for any $p$, the row rank of this matrix is clearly at most 6.
+For a $2$-dimensional framework on four vertices with $k=2$ to be infinitesimally rigid, we would require a column rank of 7. \end{example}

-\begin{theorem} Let $(G,c,p,r)$ be a coordinated framework.
+\begin{theorem} Let $(G,c,p,r)$ be a $d$-dimensional coordinated framework.
 If $(G,c,p,r)$ is infinitesimally rigid, then it is rigid.
 If $(G,c,p,r)$ is generic and infinitesimally flexible, then it is flexible. \end{theorem} Theorem \ref{thm:inf-finite} can be established using differential-geometric arguments along the lines of \cite{AR78}.
-We omit the (standard) details.
-The combinatorial perspective on this is: \begin{corollary} Rigidity and flexibility of coordinated frameworks is a ``generic property'' of $p$, i.e., for any $(G,c)$ either all generic $(G,c,p,r)$ are rigid or all are flexible. \end{corollary} In light of Corollary \ref{cor:generic}, we define $(G,c)$ to be \defn{generically rigid} if there is a generic framework $(G,c,p,r)$ that is rigid and otherwise \defn{generically flexible}.
+We omit the (standard) details, which can be found in \cite{HS19}.
+The combinatorial perspective on this is: \begin{corollary} For every $k$-coordinated graph $(G,c)$ and dimension $d$, either every $d$-dimensional generic coordinated framework $(G,c,p,r)$ is rigid or every $d$-dimensional generic coordinated framework $(G,c,p,r)$ is flexible. \end{corollary} In light of Corollary \ref{cor:generic}, we define $(G,c)$ to be \defn{generically rigid} in dimension $d$ if there is a generic $d$-dimensional framework $(G,c,p,r)$ that is rigid, and otherwise \defn{generically flexible}.

-We say that a coordinated framework $(G,c,p,r)$ in $\mathbb{R}^d$ is \defn{independent} if the coordinated rigidity matrix $R^+(p)$ has independent rows.
-Moreover, $(G,c,p)$ is \defn{isostatic} if it is infinitesimally rigid and independent.
-Similarly, $(G,c)$ is \defn{generically independent (isostatic)} in $\mathbb{R}^d$ if there is a generic framework $(G,c,p)$ that is independent (isostatic) in $\mathbb{R}^d$.
+We say that a coordinated framework $(G,c,p,r)$ is \defn{independent} if the coordinated rigidity matrix $R^+(p)$ has independent rows.
+Moreover, $(G,c,p,r)$ is \defn{isostatic} if it is infinitesimally rigid and independent.
+Similarly, $(G,c)$ is \defn{generically independent (isostatic)} in dimension $d$ if there is a generic $d$-dimensional framework $(G,c,p,r)$ that is independent (isostatic).